 - Broken Ace: A rock star adored by millions of fans who suffered from depression and bipolar disorder, which, coupled with his heroin addiction, led him to suicide.

 - Careful with That Axe and Guttural Growler: One of his vocal trademarks.

 - Follow the Leader: When Nirvana became famous countless rock bands started copying their sound and even their look.
 Cobain's sweaters were seen as a distinctive grunge look, while they were actually just common clothes someone would wear in a cold region like Seattle.

-- Goodbye, Cruel World!: His famous suicide note (which quotes Neil Young's line "better to burn out than to fade away" from "Hey Hey (My My)" on Rust Never Sleeps.).
+- Goodbye, Cruel World!: His famous suicide note (which quotes Neil Young's line "better to burn out than to fade away" from "Hey Hey, My My (Into the Black)" on Rust Never Sleeps.).

 - Grunge: Trope Codifier

 - Guilt Complex: Cobain suffered from intense guilt about all kinds of topics that others wouldn't feel so bothered about.
 He hated the macho culture and attacked this viciously in songs like "In Bloom."
 He despised violence against women, another topic found in many of his songs, including "Rape Me," "Polly," and "Been A Son."
 When Nirvana suddenly broke to the mainstream Cobain felt bad about the fact that he was now the same kind of pop-star he used to despise and desperately tried to avoid being pigeon-holed as a sell-out by keeping albums like Incesticide, In Utero and MTV Unplugged In New York as anti-commercial as possible.
 One of his songs is even named "Oh, The Guilt."